rittmananalytics/ra_data_warehouse/README.md

 * Extending Segment support to cover all appropriate remaining data sources
 * Snowflake as an alternative to Google BigQuery as the warehouse platform
 * Enrichment plugins

+Issues and pull request from the community are welcomed!